 We have three ways the Design Business Council will mentor and coach.

-The Chair program: The design Chair is a six-monthly commitment that involves monthly meetings to discuss your business.
+The Chair program: The design Chair is a four-month commitment that involves monthly meetings to discuss your business.
 It starts with a set of agreed objectives.
 The meetings are scheduled, have an agenda and minutes.
 The accountability delivers results.
-Between meetings, the Chair is available for phone, skype, Zoom or email support as needed.
+Between meetings, the Chair is available for phone, Zoom or email support as needed.